Use what works for good

 I'd like to refine that thought a bit further, based on recent experiences.

 A little over a week ago, I started crafting an article covering FOSS keyboards for Android.
-This is one area where the FOSS alternatives have been woefully behind the likes of Gboard, the Google Keyboard, which is extremely versatile and powerful, but of course, completely proprietary, created by a mas-surveillance company, and has always-on internet connectivity—A most potent and noxious combination.
+This is one area where the FOSS alternatives have been woefully behind the likes of Gboard, the Google Keyboard, which is extremely versatile and powerful, but of course, completely proprietary, created by a mass-surveillance company, and has always-on internet connectivity—A most potent and noxious combination.

 However, my writing process seemed to run aground.
 That which used to be relatively effortless (writing) suddenly felt like pulling teeth.
 I just couldn't get my ideas to flow.
 I can't be certain, but it could very well have been a minor kind of cognitive dissonance, a sense of brewing discontent was stymieing my writing process.